HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/oauthoscreen.md

 - You must know about `oauth.nsf` and configure Domino REST API.
 - You must add `OAuthAdmin` role for the ACL entry that gives your server manager access to the `oauth.nsf`
 - You must be proficient in using the HTML, CSS and Javascript
-- You must know how to configure and understand the architecture of oAuth consent screen
+- You must know how to configure and understand the structure of oAuth consent screen

 ## Procedure